-Response: This SPA would $[\]$ / would \underline{not} $[\ \checkmark]$ violate these provisions, if they remained in effect on or after January 1, 2014.
+Response: This SPA would [] / would \underline{not} [\checkmark] violate these provisions, if they remained in effect on or after January 1, 2014.

-Please indicate whether the State is currently in conformance with the requirements of section 1902(a)(37) of the Act regarding prompt payment of claims.
+3. Please indicate whether the State is currently in conformance with the requirements of section 1902(a)(37) of the Act regarding prompt payment of claims.

-Response: This State does comply with the requirements of section 1902(a)(37) of the Act regarding prompt payment of claims.
+Response: The State complies with the requirements of section 1902(a)(37) of the Act regarding prompt payment of claims.